raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 secret: '[ J ] NODE_JWT_SECRET',
 ```

-* Find and edit these lines inside "indexer" configuration to following values
+* Find and edit these lines inside "indexer" configuration to following values.
+Use port "50001" and "tcp" for Electrs

 ```sh
 * Indexer or third party service